rancher/docs/content/rancher/v2.x/en/overview/architecture/_index.md

 This section focuses on the Rancher server, its components, and how Rancher communicates with downstream Kubernetes clusters.

-For information on the different ways that Rancher can be installed, refer to the [installation options section.]({{<baseurl>}}/rancher/v2.x/en/overview/installation-options)
+For information on the different ways that Rancher can be installed, refer to the [section on choosing an installation method.]({{<baseurl>}}/rancher/v2.x/en/installation/choosing-installation)

 For a list of main eatures of the Rancher API server, refer to the [overview section.]({{<baseurl>}}/rancher/v2.x/en/overview/#features-of-the-rancher-api-server)